 PRVSPK42 is set to a value other than '-1' (Inapplicable) for persons eligible for the Access to Care supplement, who had a usual source of care, and were identified as speaking a language other than English at home (OTHLANG = '1') and speaking English either "Not Well" or "Not at All" (HWELLSPE = '3' or '4').
-PRVSPK42 is set to '-1' for all persons not meeting these criteria or who were deceased, institutionalized, or younger than 5 years of age.
+PRVSPK42 is set to '-1' (Inapplicable) for all persons not meeting these criteria or who were deceased, institutionalized, or younger than 5 years of age.

-If the person was under 5 years old in Round 1 and age 5 in Panel 19 Round 2 or Panel 18 Round 4, the source data are missing per design.
+If the person was under 5 years old in Round 1 and age 5 in Round 2 of the first year panel or Round 4 of the second year panel, the source data are missing per design.
 For these records, PRVSPK42 was set to '-1' (Inapplicable).